jheagle/matrix-DOM/README.md

 <a name="module_matrixFunctions"></a>

 ## matrixFunctions
-All of the functionalHelpers matrix functions for working with a grid of points.
+All of the siFunciona matrix functions for working with a grid of points.

 **Version**: 1.0.0
 **Author**: Joshua Heagle <joshuaheagle@gmail.com>